SAP-samples/abap-platform-rap630/exercises/ex1/README.md

 ## Introduction

 In Exercise 1.1 you will build a custom UI on top of the released API **I_BankTP**.
 This application will allow you to create a bank.

 As an additional (optional) Exercise 1.2 you can try out to consume this released API in a class via EML.

-In the (optional) Exercise 1.2 we will show how you can use a released RAP BO in a custom application, e.g. a class.

 We will start by showing you how you can search for a released RAP business object.
 For this we will use the *Released Objects* part of the *Project Explorer* in ADT.